platformsh/platformsh-docs/docs/src/security/waf.md

 {{< note title="Protection rules">}}
 The WAF monitors for header injection attempts that can occur via the payload and the header itself.
 Requests are blocked for those that contain the carriage return (CR; `%0d`) and line feed (LF; `%0a`) characters so that data isn't returned in a response header and interpreted by the client, similar to the [response splitting](/security/waf.html#response-splitting) and [request smuggling](/security/waf.html#request-smuggling) protection rules.

-It will also monitor and detect newline characters in `GET` request argument values.
+It also monitors and detects newline characters in `GET` request argument values.
 {{< /note >}}

 ### Response splitting